Author has written 8 stories for Harry Potter, TV Commercials, and My Little Pony.

 Well, my father must not have been very smooth, because my mother was well aware of him staring, the way he gazed at her like a puppy at the henhouse door, never sure what to do.
 She'd asked around and knew his reputation.
 For some odd reason, these stories of fighting and misbehaving made her excited.
 Each day she couldn't wait for her mother to send her to the market.
 Even before entering the rows of wooden stalls, her heart would pound like the chiwoda drums of her childhood dances.
-Making her way across, it took everything inside her to keep form grinning.
+Making her way across, it took everything inside her to keep from grinning.
 But my mother couldn't let on; she was no easy fish to catch.

 This game of staring continued for several months, and my mother wondered if this man would ever make his move.
 If he was so strong and brave, then why on earth was he frightened of her? (as my father tells it, she was always too far away to chase after, and also, yes, he was terrified.)

 Finally, my mother decided to test this big, powerful man.

 One morning, my father saw her enter the market, and as usual, he quickly became lost in the sight of her.
 But this time, she did something different.
 She took a new route through the market- one that was bringing her straight in his direction.